Mohamedanter845/ecommerce-microservices/README.md

 | Languages        | Python (FastAPI), JavaScript (React)           |
 | Database         | PostgreSQL (RDS)                               |
 | Caching          | Redis (optional, if used)                      |

 ```

 ------

-##⚡ How to Get Started
+## ⚡ How to Get Started

--Clone the repo
+- Clone the repo

--Review infrastructure provisioning in terraform-eks/
+- Review infrastructure provisioning in terraform-eks/

--Explore microservices in their respective folders and their Helm charts
+- Explore microservices in their respective folders and their Helm charts

 -Setup GitHub Actions secrets for AWS credentials and ECR registry